Great Vic Bike Ride

 To purchase upgrades please contact us.

-In order to make loading and unloading of bikes as easy and quick as possible we require you to remove the pedals off your bike and also twist your handle bars in line with your bike frame.
+In order to make loading and unloading of bikes as easy and quick as possible, please remove the pedals off your bike and also twist your handlebars in line with your bike frame.

-Please be at the transport at least 30 minutes before it is departing.
+Please be at the transport at least 30 minutes before it’s scheduled departure time.

 Bikes can be carried on V/Line trains unless there isn’t space for them to be stowed safely.
-To ensure the safety and comfort of all customers, V/Line Albury train services can only carry a small number of bikes.
-Coach services between Wangaratta and Bright and Wangaratta and Rutherglen can also only carry a small number of bicycles.
+To ensure the safety and comfort of all customers, V/Line train services can only carry a small number of bikes.

 Please make alternate arrangements for the carriage of your bike when travelling to and from the Great Vic Bike Ride.
-Dedicated Great Vic coach services can be booked with your entry until Wednesday 31 October.
-Learn more about transport options here.
+Dedicated Great Vic coach services can be booked for this year’s event from August 2019.

 On the road